openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/MYRIAD.md

 ## Supported Configuration Parameters

-See VPU common configuration parameters for the [VPU Plugins](VPU.md).
+For information on the VPU common configuration parameters, see the [VPU Plugins](VPU.md).
 When specifying key values as raw strings (when using the Python API), omit the `KEY_` prefix.

 In addition to common parameters, the MYRIAD plugin accepts the following options: